55 Bloat and flatulence

 Prebiotics and probiotics for pets are becoming very popular but healthy animals probably don’t benefit much.
 Prebiotics are feed compounds that are generally believed to be good sources of food for the bacteria.
 Probiotics are replacement bacteria.

-Supplements may be good when an animal has been off feed or on antibiotics.
+Pre/probiotic supplements may be most useful when an animal has been off feed or on antibiotics.

 Key Takeaways